CCI-MOC/documentation/docs/source/Troubleshooting-SSH-login.md

+# Troubleshooting SSH Login
-## This page is deprecated.
-Please visit [this page](https://massopen.cloud/blog/wiki/kaizenfaqs/) instead.
+*This page is deprecated.
+Please visit [this page](https://massopen.cloud/blog/wiki/kaizenfaqs/) instead.*

 So you're pretty sure you have set everything up correctly, but you keep getting an error message or a timeout when you try to log in via ssh.